 Broken Glass.
 It’s just like glitter, isn’t it?

 First things first.
 Cutting the coconuts and getting all the yumminess out to use later

 How To Cut and Clean A Coconut

-We prefer to buy our coconuts fresh, since it works out cheaper and I love the taste of the meat when it hasn’t been desiccated yet.
+We prefer to buy our coconuts fresh since it works out cheaper, and I love the taste of the meat when it hasn’t been desiccated yet.
 It’s not so coconutty 😀 Did you know that the dried meat inside is called Copra?
-Me neither, LOL.
-Anyways to cut and clean the coconut you’ll need a glass (to drain the milk), hacksaw and a knife.
+Me neither.
+Anyways, to cut and clean the coconut, you’ll need a glass (to drain the milk), a hacksaw and a knife.
 Remove all the hair on the outside of the coconut.
 Don’t throw it away.
-You can use the hair to make these adorable miniature bird’s nests.
+You can use the hair to make these adorable miniature bird nests.
 Look for three little indents at the bottom of the coconut.
 One of the indents will feel more squishy than the others.

-Grab a sharp knife and dig that little squishy indent and the meat behind it out.
+Grab a sharp knife and dig that little squishy indent and the meat behind it.

 Flip the coconut onto the glass and drain the milk.
-Once it’s empty you can use a hacksaw to cut it in half.
+Once empty, you can cut it in half with a hacksaw.

 Scoop the meat out with a knife and save those inside bits for later.
-You can hop on over to my friend Jas’s delicious cooking site to get some amazing coconut recipes BTW.
+You can hop on over to my friend Jas’s delicious cooking blog to get some amazing coconut recipes BTW.

 Turning the Broken Wine Glasses and Coconuts into Planters